UAC processes applications for admission to most undergraduate courses at participating institutions (mainly located in NSW and the ACT).

 When you complete the personal details section of your application, you’ll be emailed your nine digit UAC application number and four-digit PIN.
 Your Confirmation of Application, which you can download once your application is complete, will also include your UAC application number.

-If you’re a 2020 NSW HSC or ACT Year 12 applicant your PIN was emailed to you in April 2020.
+If you’re a 2022 NSW HSC or ACT Year 12 applicant, your PIN should be emailed to you in April 2022.
 For all other applicants, your UAC PIN is the first four digits of your date of birth.
 For example, if your birthday is 3 October, your UAC PIN is 0310; if your birthday is 17 May, your UAC PIN is 1705.

 How will I know if I receive an offer?